 Through social media and the group’s website, www.womenworkingforoceans.org, W2O spotlights current news and environmental trends such as sustainable living, clean energy, environmentally friendly technology and climate change.
 W2O holds more intimate educational events for members to dive deep into topics such as sustainable seafood, exploring art as a catalyst for communicating the ocean message and workshops about ocean science and advocacy.

 Founded in 2010 by Barbara Burgess and Donna Hazard, the women of W2O work energetically with an ocean passionate board of 18 women from the Greater Boston Area.
-Burgess, trustee of the New England Aquarium and Bigelow Laboratory for Ocean Sciences, has a degree in education from the University of Vermont.
-Hazard, Chair of the New England Aquarium, has a degree in Biology from Princeton, an MBA from Harvard and a masters from Harvard Extension School’s Sustainability and Environmental Management Program.
+Burgess, a trustee of the New England Aquarium and Bigelow Laboratory for Ocean Sciences, has a degree in education from the University of Vermont.
+Hazard, Chair of the New England Aquarium, has a degree in Biology from Princeton, an MBA from Harvard and a master from Harvard Extension School’s Sustainability and Environmental Management Program.
 This group shares a common bond: they have the ocean in their souls and strive to keep it healthy for their children and generations to come.

 Media contact: Anne Peacher (339) 927-0022